occamLab/ObjectLocator/README.md

 ## Setup and Dependencies

 The project utilizes CocoaPods, however, we are version controlling these Pods.
 The project should not require any steps to get CocoaPods working.
-To build / edit the project, make sure you open "ObjectLocator.xcworkspace" rather then "OBjectLocator.xcodeproj"
+To build / edit the project, make sure you open "ObjectLocator.xcworkspace" rather then "ObjectLocator.xcodeproj"

 We are not putting the file `GoogleService-Info.plist` under version control.
 You should download that from the "object-locator" FireBase project using the typical procedures (TODO: put a link).